Highway 101 Southbound Fires Update

 Two large fires are now burning in Ventura and Los Angeles counties that have jumped the 101.
 The Hill Fire has the southbound 101 closed at Pleasant Valley Road in Camarillo, and the northbound open at SR-23.
 This information changes from minute to minute, however, though the Caltrans District 7 Twitter feed tries to stay current.

-A second fire broke out Thursday night south of Simi Valley called the Woolsey Fire.
+A second fire broke out Thursday south of Simi Valley called the Woolsey Fire.
 It too has jumped the 101 near Chesebro Road, according to Ventura County Fire, and is moving south near Liberty Canyon Road.
-The hills between there and the ocean were put under mandatory evacuation at 7 a.m., L.A.
+Santa Monica Mountain communities between there and the ocean were put under mandatory evacuation at 7 a.m., L.A.
 County Fire stated.
 Wind gusts are registering 50mph-plus there.

 Caltrans reported all lanes of the 101 highway were closed as of 6:30 a.m. from Las Virgenes to Reyes Adobe in Thousand Oaks, due to the Woolsey fire.
 A brush fire, Woolsey broke out around 2:24 p.m. on Thursday, and 12 hours later was estimated at 8,000 acres by Ventura County Fire, with “many” structures damaged and destroyed.